tbergeron/plex-subautotranslator/README.md

 - 💰 **Cost Optimization** - Avoids unnecessary translations, saving API costs

 ### Subtitle Processing
-- 📝 Extracts embedded subtitles from video files using FFmpeg
+- 📝 Extracts embedded subtitles from video files using FFmpeg and MKVToolNix
+- 🎯 **Smart Extraction** - Uses MKVToolNix for MKV files (better handling of WebVTT and problematic codecs)
+- 🔄 **Multiple Fallback Methods** - Tries 10+ extraction methods to handle any subtitle format
 - 🌍 Translates subtitles to any language using OpenAI GPT models
 - 💾 Saves translated subtitles in SRT format with proper naming
 - ✅ Verifies existing subtitles are in target language before re-translating